 Q: Can Rasgulla be made at home?

 A: Yes, it can be made at home.
-The process involves curdling milk, preparing chenna, shaping it into balls, and cooking them in sugar syrup.
-While it requires some skill and practice, homemade Rasgullas can be delicious.
+The process involves curdling milk, preparing chenna, shaping it into balls, and cooking it in sugar syrup.
+While it requires some skill and practice, homemade ragullas can be delicious.

 Q: Can Rasgullas be frozen?